 You have a landscape plan in hand.
 Now you need to buy your plants.
 Marina French, restoration designer and landscape architect with The Watershed Company, shares what you should consider when deciding between buying plants a local nursery versus a big box store.

 What determines how much a plant costs?
-The Watershed Company's restoration designer and landscape architect Marina French describes why plant costs vary, why store prices vary, and finally, our favorite quality plants that won’t break the bank.
+The Watershed Company's restoration designer and landscape architect Marina French describes why plant costs and store prices vary, and finally, our favorite quality plants that won’t break the bank.

 When choosing plants for your garden, our landscape architects and designers consider a lot of variables.
 In this post, we look at the practical and aesthetic considerations in choosing native plants for landscapes (along with some beautiful photos).